-Pisa is a city located in Tuscany, at about one hour away from Florence.
-It used to be a powerful sea harbor strategically positioned in the middle of the Tyrrhenian sea.
+Pisa is a city in Tuscany, about one hour from Florence.
+It used to be a powerful sea harbor strategically positioned in the middle of the Tyrrhenian Sea.
 The city is divided by the river Arno (the same river that flows through Florence).
-The origins of the city date back to Romans times, but Pisa acquired its relevance during the Middle Ages becoming one of the four Repubbliche Marinare (Maritime Republics) along with Venice, Genova, and Amalfi.
-Undoubtedly, the city is most well-known worldwide for its Leaning Tower, which up until the construction of the Eiffel Tower used to be the tallest building of the Old Continent standing at 186 feet (56 mt.).
-The tower was built as a standalone bell tower to demonstrate the power and wealth of the city and it is part of the Piazza dei Miracoli complex along with the Cathedral, the Baptistery and the Monumental Cemetery.
+The origins of the city date back to Roman times, but Pisa acquired its relevance during the Middle Ages and became one of the four Repubbliche Marinare (Maritime Republics) along with Venice, Genova, and Amalfi.
+Undoubtedly, the city is most well-known worldwide for its Leaning Tower, which, up until the construction of the Eiffel Tower, used to be the tallest building of the Old Continent, standing at 186 feet (56 mt.).
+The tower was built as a standalone bell tower to demonstrate the power and wealth of the city, and it is part of the Piazza dei Miracoli complex along with the Cathedral, the Baptistery, and the Monumental Cemetery.

-Dante dedicates an infamous invective to Pisa wishing for the entire city to be flooded as a punishment for an incredibly nefarious deed that took place in what is nowadays commonly called as the Arco of Conte Ugolino (or the arch of Count Ugolino, here featured in the first picture).
-Ugolino della Gherardesca was a nobleman and politician from Pisa that ended up dying in 1289, after being imprisoned with some of his sons and grandsons in a tower.
+Dante dedicates an infamous invective to Pisa, wishing for the entire city to be flooded as a punishment for an incredibly nefarious deed that took place in what is nowadays commonly called the Arco of Conte Ugolino (or the arch of Count Ugolino, here featured in the first picture).
+Ugolino della Gherardesca was a nobleman and politician from Pisa that ended up dying in 1289 after being imprisoned with some of his sons and grandsons in a tower.
 Count Ugolino’s political views differed from the ones of Pisa’s archbishop Ruggieri, the man responsible for the Count’s tragic end.
-It is said that the noble family was left to die of starvation, and that the Count ended up eating the corpses of his relatives before dying himself.
+It is said that the noble family was left to die of starvation and that the Count ended up eating his relatives’ corpses before dying.
 The image reported by Dante is an extremely gruesome one, as in his imaginary trips, the poet encounters Ugolino while he’s feasting on his archenemy’s skull.

 “La bocca sollevò dal fiero pasto